citp/privacy-policy-historical/l/li/lif/lifestreetmedia.com.md

 #### Cookies and Web Beacons:

 We use "cookies" and web beacons to help us manage our Website.
 Cookies are small text files that contain a string of alphanumeric characters.
 Web beacons (also known as "1X1 pixels" or "clear GIFs") are small strings of code that provide a method for delivering a graphic image on a web page or in an email message for the purpose of transferring data.
 Web users have the option of blocking the use of cookies by changing a setting in their browser.
 Web users can check their browser supplier's website for details on how to do this.
+All LifeStreet Media cookies are hosted exclusively from the lfstmedia.com domain.
 For more information about cookies and web beacons please visit <http://www.allaboutcookies.org/cookies>.

 #### IP Addresses